wwwehr/nearai/docs/benchmarking.md

 # Building and running a benchmark

-The purpose of a benchmark in the context of software development is to associate a performance metric with a specific piece of code or a system.
-This metric can be used to compare the performance of different implementations of the same functionality, or to track the performance of a single implementation over time.
+In the context of software engineering, the purpose of a benchmark is to associate some performance metric (accuracy, latency, memory usage, etc.) with a specific piece of code or a system.
+This metric is then usually used to compare different implementations of the same functionality in the hopes to improve the metric over time.
+This is especially important in the context of machine learning systems when measuring functional capabilities on specific tasks.

-In the context of the `nearai` project, a benchmark is a tool to compare different agents and solvers on sets of reference evaluations.
-The `nearai` project includes a benchmarking tool to do this measurement and comparison on various sets of reference evaluations, ex: [`mpbb`](https://paperswithcode.com/dataset/mbpp).
+To accomplish measuring machine learning systems capabilities, in the context of the `nearai` project, we provide a benchmark tool to compare different agents and solvers on sets of reference evaluations.
+This tool enables you to do measurement and compare your systems on various sets of reference evaluations, ex: [`mpbb`](https://paperswithcode.com/dataset/mbpp).
 The core metric for benchmarks like these is "percent true" or *"accuracy"*.

 ## How is a benchmark implemented?